Chad Richison: Awards and accolades

 Richison was ranked one of the top 100 CEOs nationally in 2019 by Glassdoor, and was the only Oklahoma executive on the large business list.
 Richison’s placement ranked him above notable technology leaders like Apple’s Tim Cook.

 In 2010, Richison received the Ernst & Young Entrepreneur of the Year Award for the Southwest Area North.
 Richison was bestowed the highest honor at the University of Central Oklahoma in 2012 after being named a Distinguished Alumnus.
 Richison earned The Oklahoman's 2013 Large Business Leadership Award, while his company ranked as one of the Top Workplaces in the state.
 Glassdoor ranked Richison among the highest rated CEOs for 2014.
 In 2015, Richison was named Oklahoma’s Most Admired CEO in the public company category and was profiled in Oklahoma’s Most Admired CEOs magazine.

 The Green Shoe Foundation, an organization founded by Richison, was the recipient of the 2017 'Dr. Murali Krishna Eliminating the Stigma Award'.

 From 2019 to 2021, Richison has been named to the Forbes 400.
+In April 2026, Richison ranked on Forbes' "Self-Made 250: The Greatest Living Self-Made Americans" list.